 But we see several benefits to using split seed over whole seed.

-Before this test, we used whole cilantro seeds mostly because the price was less expensive.
+Before this test, we used whole cilantro seeds mainly because the price was less expensive.
 We often had problems with small patches of fungus growing on the seeds during the blackout period.
 Not enough to lose the whole tray, but still enough that it reduced the yield.

-We did find that soaking the seed and then rinsing with food-grade hydrogen peroxide solved the fungus problem.
+We did find that soaking the seed and then rinsing it with food-grade hydrogen peroxide solved the fungus problem.

-Maybe the cause is the closed nature of the cilantro seed pod?
-We aren't sure.
+Maybe the cause is the closed nature of the cilantro seed pod.
+We aren’t sure.